tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 **Short remark**: CPS data lacks direct work experience information, so a common workaround is to estimate potential experience as age minus education minus 6.
 This method can result in negative experience values for some respondents.

 I will use the `modelsummary` package, to present the regression output.
-For elobaration, about the package and how this works look at the following [building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/model-summary/).
+For a guide, about the package and how it works look at the following [building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/model-summary/).

 {{% codeblock %}}
 ```R